foundry-vtt-community/wiki.js/development/api/settings.md

 #### Type Constraints

-If you wish to improve validation when updating a complex setting, you should consider a data model.
+If you wish to improve validation when updating a complex setting, you should consider a data model or data field.
 If you're just using `String` or `Number`, it will run the new value through those primitives first before storing to the database (e.g. if the setting is `type: Number`, and someone passes `set(scope, key, "5")`, the setting will run `Number("5")` to cast the type).

 ### Getting a Setting's value